Two snow tubers with glow in dark necklace wait at top of Cosmic Tubing run in 2-man turquoise tube beneath neon lights

 Where To Sled And Tube On Mt.
 Hood

 Mt.
 Hood Skibowl has an epic tubing hill.
 They even take the difficult part out of the equation: walking back up the hill for another ride.
 You can slide on down, then take the conveyor back up to the top, saving your legs for more runs.
-Weekend nights get even more amazing with Cosmic Tubing, a laser-lit rock show on the snow.
+Weekend nights get even more thrilling with cosmic tubing, a laser-lit rock show on the snow.
 Skibowl also has one of the most advanced snow-making systems out there, so even in low snow years the hill will still be open.

 LEARN MORE >>

 While Timberline Lodge & Ski Area is an iconic attraction on Mt.
 Hood, they don't allow tubing or sledding on their hills.
 Fortunately, Timberline does allow sledding and tubing at Summit Pass.
-Summit Pass is located at the eastern edge of Government Camp.
+Because of its location, Summit Pass is a top choice for Government Camp sledding.
 Tubing tickets include a tube rental, making it as budget-easy as it is family-friendly.

 LEARN MORE >>